 Clips & Extras

-Reporter Antony Barnett uncovers unknown deals between cash-strapped councils and banks that are costing taxpayers millions of pounds a year
+In an episode from 2015, Antony Barnett uncovers unknown deals between cash-strapped councils and banks that are costing taxpayers millions of pounds a year

-Kids in Crisis meets families from across the UK whose children are being separated from them to receive treatment for mental health issues, sometimes hundreds of miles from home
+This episode from 2015 meets families from across the UK whose children are being separated from them to receive treatment for mental health issues, sometimes hundreds of miles from home

-Dispatches investigates the behaviour of politicians in Westminster
+In an episode from 2015, Dispatches investigates the behaviour of politicians in Westminster

+An episode from 2015.
 Motorists were promised diesel would be the cheap, green fuel of the future, but it turns out that's not the case.
 Why did politicians encourage the 'dash for diesel'?

 Dispatches goes deep inside camps in Calais - in an episode from 2014 - to investigate the gangs that are making big money by smuggling illegal immigrants into Britain

 Some leading scientists warn that some types of commonly consumed rice contain worrying levels of naturally occurring arsenic.
 Morland Sanders investigates, in an episode from 2014.

 An episode from 2014.
 Universal credit is meant to save money and make it easier for welfare claimants to return to work.
 But claimants and benefits staff tell Dispatches the system isn't working.

 In an episode from 2013, Michael Buerk examines claims that Britain's pensioners are part of an untouchable group when it comes to government welfare cuts and that some shouldn't get any help at all